jean-moulinette/open-dj/README.md

 ## Synopsis

-A simple personnal DIY node.js server which aim to make your local speakers accessible from web clients.
+A simple personal DIY node.js server which aim to make your local speakers accessible from web clients.

 Please note that this project is for fun and learning, nothing serious.